Margaret Morse Nice: Later life

 In 1927 she moved to Columbus, Ohio, where Blaine had accepted a professorship at the Ohio State University.
 This move gave her an opportunity to meet more ornithologists in the vicinity.
 At an AOU meeting in 1927, she was greeted as "Mrs Mourning Dove Nice" by Florence Merriam Bailey.
 Here she carried out a study of song sparrows that established her as one of the leading ornithologists in the world, recording the behavior of individual birds over a long period of time.
 She studied two banded pairs of birds, named Uno and 4M, initially and later 69 banded pairs.
 Beginning in 1929, she spent eight years studying these birds and focused on interactions, breeding, territoriality, learning, instinct and song.
 In 1931 she met Ernst Mayr at a meeting of the American Ornithologists' Union (AOU), and he was delighted to meet an American who was "interested in more than faunistic records and pretty pictures" and encouraged her to write and arranged the publishing the results of her studies.
 Following the publication Nice was elected the first woman president of the Wilson Club and became the fifth woman to receive membership in the AOU, followed by a fellowship in 1934.

 In 1932 the family went to Europe to attend the International Physiological Congress in Rome.
 In 1938 she spent two months studying the habits of captive birds with Konrad Lorenz in Austria. after the family moved to Chicago in 1936, she later became the vice-president of the Chicago Ornithological Society and the director of the Illinois Audubon Society.
 She wrote two popular books on her studies, The Watcher at the Nest (1939) and The Behavior of the Song Sparrow (1943).

-Towards the end of the Second World War, she worked along with Joe Hickey and others to help European ornithologists.
+Towards the end of the Second World War, she worked along with Joseph Hickey and others to help European ornithologists.
 As a supporter of wildlife and conservation, Nice fought to preserve the Witchita Mountains Wildlife Refuge, the Dinosaur National Monument, and the California redwoods, among other projects.